RSDileep1798/Fall2020_CSC403_Project_ByteClub/README.md

 - As a player, whie attacking the enemy, I should be able to see the comercial Advertisment pop windonw. </br>
 - As a user,I can view the advertisement prior to striking the enemy. </br>
 - As a user, I installed the packages needed for backgroundScore. </br>
+- As a user, I want to see the score board while playing the game. </br>
+-

 **Planned Events with detail tasks**

 - As a player, I level up the advertisment as video play, and then I can click the close symbol to end the poster..</br>
 - As a user, I can hear the background Score and feel the dynamic and enggaing Ambiance </br>
+- as a user, I can add score board for player movement score. </br>
+- As a user, I want to give an BOOST for player. </br>

 ### Individual Assigned Features